hughperkins/cltorch/README.md

   * added `:indexSelect()`
   * added `torch.cumsum(x,2)` and `torch.cumsum(x,1)`
   * added `torch.cumprod(x,2)` and `torch.cumprod(x,1)`
+  * Under the hood:
+    * created new THClKernels class:
+      * handles THClTensor kernel input
+      * provides `run` method that takes a dim3 `grid` and `block` input, as for cutorch kernel launches
+      * migrated TensorIndexed to use THClKernels
 * 19th June:
   * fixed a compile bug in EasyCL, when lua5.2/5.3 header files are present (not tested yet)
   * added `a:sub(b)` method, which does element-wise subtraction of b from a, and puts results in a